nikasulo/hmrc-irmark-calculator/README.md

 ### Step 3

 Move the class files into the build directory
-`mv *.class build/uk/gov/hmrc/mark`
+`mv java-src/*.class build/uk/gov/hmrc/mark`

 ### Step 4

 Bundle the files into a .jar file
-`jar cfv markcalc.jar build/uk/gov/hmrc/mark`
+`cd build/ && jar cfv markcalc.jar uk/gov/hmrc/mark && cd -`

 ### Step 5

 Move the new .jar file into the lib/ directory
-`mv markcalc.jar lib/`
+`mv build/markcalc.jar lib/dependencies/`

 ### Step 6

 Delete the build directory
 `rm -rf build/`

+### Step 7

+Update and add new tests to cover changes

+### Step 8

+Bump the version of the gem in the `.gemspec` file

 #### Note: All commands must be run in the root of the project

-After the new jar file is created, you may move the lib/ directory into the destination project

 ## Dependencies